The Carroll County Farm Museum, located in Westminster, Maryland, provides the public with the opportunity

 Volunteers are an integral part of the Farm Museum.
 They assist us every day by working

-in the Gift Shop, guiding tours, and demonstrating forgotten arts.
+in the Administrative Building, guiding tours, and demonstrating forgotten arts.
 They also fill the many positions

 necessary to accommodate the thousands of visitors during Museum events.